PUT ON THE WHOLE ARMOUR OF GOD (Part 2)

 Many believers today are losing in their battles against the devil because they are not always putting on their shoes of the gospel of peace – they are not always walking in the consciousness of their eternal reconciliation with God through the death of Jesus Christ.

-The Lord Jesus commands: “Go into all the world and preach the gospel to every creature.”
+The Lord Jesus commands you to “Go into all the world and preach the gospel to every creature.”
 (Mark 16:15 NKJV).

 18 Now all things are of God, who has reconciled us to Himself through Jesus Christ, and has given us the ministry of reconciliation,

 19 that is, that God was in Christ reconciling the world to Himself, not imputing their trespasses to them, and has committed to us the word of reconciliation.
 (NKJV).

 The Roman soldier’s shield was made of six layers of thick animal hide or skin specially tanned and woven together, thereby making them as tough and durable as metal yet relatively light weight.